(This post may contain affiliate links. Please read our disclosure policy for more information.)

 People are escaping to the outdoors for getaways now more than ever.
 The idea of sleeping in the woods can be daunting, but it doesn’t need to be complicated.
 This guide to tent camping for beginners shows you just what you need to confidently get out on your first camping trip.

 While we wrote this beginner’s guide to camping with tent camping in mind, many of these tips apply to different types of camping.
-Whether you are camping in an RV, camper, or even cabins, read on for some great tips in this beginner’s guide to camping.
+Whether camping in an RV, camper, or cabin, read on for some great tips in this camping tips for beginners.

 How to Plan a Camping Trip

-We simplify the process into just 3 steps when we start planning a camping trip.
+We simplify planning for one of our favorite outdoor family activities into just 3 steps when planning a camping trip.
 First, we find a campground and choose a campsite.
-When our reservation is made, then we determine what gear we’ll need.
+After our reservation is made, we determine what gear we’ll need.
 Then the fun part – we make our camping menu.

 1. Find A Place to Go Camping

-The first of all camping tips for beginners (and seasoned campers) is to start with finding a place to camp.
-There are lots of options, so think about the type of experience you’re looking for, the type of camping you’re doing, and the amenities you want.
+The first of our camping tips for beginners (and seasoned campers) is, to begin with finding a place to camp.
+There are many options, so think about the type of experience you’re looking for, the kind of camping you’re doing, and the amenities you want.

 Where to Find a Campground